 LFS is built around a conservatoire model, providing a hothouse environment for intense creative work.
-Our MA programs in Filmmaking, Screenwriting and International Film Business are recognised by Creative Skillset as industry standard and at a level of professionalism that has delivered us the status of a Film Academy.
+Our MA programs in Filmmaking, Screenwriting and International Film Business are recognised by Creative Skillset as an industry standard and at a level of professionalism that has delivered us the status of a Film Academy.
 We are one of only three such academies in the UK.

 With our MA Filmmaking there is no pre-specialisation, rather we believe that in order to find your filmmaking voice, you need to understand filmmaking as a whole.
 That is, you will experience and be provided with, a full education in all the craft areas.
 The experience we offer here is built around the notion that filmmaking is a collaborative process, not a product of any one individual.
 Our students engage across all disciplines, with their fellow students and staff.
 Our MA Screenwriting provides a unique opportunity to develop a full-length feature film script, with individual mentoring and guidance from industry mentors.
 In addition, our screenwriting students have opportunities to work with our filmmaking students to make a number of short films across the year.
 In a fast-changing media landscape, the need to understand digital strategies and new funding models is addressed in our MA International Film Business, a course run in conjunction with the University of Exeter.
 With modules in international finance, world cinema and a field trip to the Berlin Film Festival, the course prepares students for careers in programming, exhibition and distribution.

 These are exciting times for the LFS and the industry.
 We invite you to join us as we enter the next chapter of our journey.